Bronwyn Parry

 Bronwyn Parry is an academic who currently serves as the Dean of the Australian National University's College of Arts and Social Sciences, a position she began in early November 2022.
 She focuses on social impact initiatives within academic settings.
-Prior to this role, Bronwyn worked at King's College London from 2016 to 2022 where she held the position of Vice President & Vice Principal for Service (2020-2022) and was an Professor in Global Health & Social Medicine (2016-2022).
+Prior to this role, Bronwyn worked at King's College London from 2016 to 2022 where she held the position of Vice President & Vice Principal for Service (2020–2022) and was a Professor in Global Health & Social Medicine (2016–2022).

 She was the first female carpenter in the Australian film and television industry.